nevoland/quetch/doc/type-aliases/FilterArray.md

 > **FilterArray**\<`T`, `P`\>: `object` & [`Value`](Value.md)\<`T`, `P`[]\>

-Checks if a given array field matches a given array value according to a given operator.
+Checks if a given array field matches a given array value according to a given operator:

+- `equal` matches the exact content of the array.
+- `include` requires every value to be present in the array.
+- `intersect` requires at least one item of the value to be present in the array.

 ## Type declaration